 Normal anatomy and physiology of mastication and deglutition (chewing and swallowing) as well as disrupted stages of feeding and swallow are presented for pediatric, adult and elderly patients.
 Discussion of etiologies and characteristics of swallowing disorders.
 Interprofessional education and inter-collaborative service models are described in the diagnosis and treatment of dysphagia along with current research indicative of best practices.

 Capstone Project in Speech-Language Pathology | 2 credits

 Culmination of research, special service delivery and/or community education and service project that is student directed.
-Projects are mentored into fruition by faculty in the Department of Speech-Language Pathology.
+Projects are mentored into fruition by faculty in the Speech-Language Pathology Program.
 Student presentations (poster and oral) to the faculty, student peers within the department and fellow students and faculty across the University.

 Aural Habilitation/Rehabilitation | 2 credits

 Application of methods and procedures for management of the individual with a hearing impairment and the role of the speech-language pathologist.
 Includes

 language, speech, auditory training, speech-reading, and subject-matter tutoring.

 Evidence-Based Practice in Interprofessional Education: General Concepts | 1 credit